sunnyayyl/chatbot/README.md

 # Project
-On device "chatbot" with tf lite
+On device "chatbot" with tensorflow lite